Who can join ENWHP

 Types of Members

-Any organisation or individual can become a member of ENWHP, and a number of different membership types are possible:
+Any organisation or individual can become a member of ENWHP, and a number of different membership types have been sonsidered as possible.
+These are:

-- Public sector (including Government ministries-central or regional, Public sector bodies, Research Institutes, Universities, etc.
+- Public sector (it includes inter alia Government ministries-central or regional, Public sector bodies, Research Institutes, Universities, etc.);

-- Private sector (includes large companies, SMEs, microenterprises etc.);
+- Private sector (it includes inter alia large companies, SMEs, microenterprises etc.);

 - NGOs / third sector;